slankka/homebrew-research/emummc-filesystem.md

   - f_lseek() / f_truncate()
   - f_sync()

+Note: the introduction is simple, details are omitted. the details can be found in the source code.

 ### The DiskIO layer (interface)

-It's obvious that FatFs is a logical FileSystem, it need physical disk driver to access the real data.
+It's obvious that FatFs is a logical FileSystem, it needs a physical disk driver to access the storage controller.

 To achieve that, the Emummc plays a driver role on it.
 Emummc implements the diskio.h interface, and register it to FatFs.
-Emummc do the actualy disk io : disk_read and disk_write, etc. See the previous 'prototype' functions.
+Emummc do the actually disk io even power detection.

+for example the core functions are: disk_read and disk_write, etc. See the previous 'prototype' functions.

-how does emummc plug into FatFs's disk_read or disk_write
+### how does emummc plug into FatFs's disk_read or disk_write

 see the source code of 'sdmmc.h' (emuMMC)
 ```c